Updated June 2026

 Decision Guide: Best Concrete Shoes by Runner Weight

-Your body weight directly affects ground reaction force — heavier runners need more foam.
+Your body weight directly affects ground reaction force.
+In my testing, I found heavier runners need more foam.

 | Weight | Min Stack | Top Picks | Why |